semack/AspNetCore.FriendlyExceptions/README.md

 `Install-package OwinFriendlyExceptions`

 ## Examples of usage
-There are a two ways of usage of the library: using ActionFilter or registering Midlleware.
+There are a two ways of usage of the library: using ExceptionFilter or registering Midlleware.
 You can choise any of them.

 ### Configuration
 Add transformation rules to the Startup.cs file.